alzwded/webgl-render-fea-hex/README.md

 WebGL -- render FEA-style HEXA displacements
 ============================================

+**Question**: Can you move a lot of display pre-processing code for FEA results from the CPU to the GPU?

+**Answer**: Yes?
+Anything particular in mind?

-**Question**: Can you compute vertex displacement and corner-node results interpolation in a shader?
+**Question**: Can you compute vertex displacement and corner-node results interpolation in a shader, while animating?

 **Answer**: Yes, and with nice shading.